 - Make outdoor activities compulsory - Any type of activity that gives them a break from chasing their academic pursuits should be a mandatory part of their day.
 Encourage them to fulfil their social needs and play outdoors.
 Essentially anything that takes them away from the grind at least for some bit of the day!

-- Give space for failure - This may seem like a tough thing to do but children should be taught to accept failure as part of their learning curve.
+- Give space for failure - Teaching children to accept failure as part of their learning curve may seem tough, but it's important.
 They feel more encouraged and motivated if there is space to fail along with room to grow.
 This is all evolutionary and equally important for children to experience.